-We know, we know… Merlot’s not cool… after it copped a spraying in Hollywood in the noughties, it’s been seemingly unpopular… but among Aussie punters it has remained one of Australia’s favourite red varieties… if it’s been a while between Merlots for you, maybe you should give it a try again.
-The thing is, Merlot is very closely related to Cabernet Sauvignon, and if you can find a winery/winemaker that is prepared to treat it with the same reverence that Cabernet seems to get, then you’ll likely find yourself a tremendously good drop… and because it doesn’t have “Cabernet” printed on the label, you might find it a little cheaper than it’s more popular sibling… we don’t tend to ...
+We know, we know… Merlot wines aren't cool… after it copped a spraying in Hollywood in the noughties, it’s been seemingly unpopular… but among Aussie punters it has remained one of Australia’s favourite red varieties… if it’s been a while between Merlots for you, maybe you should give it a try again.
+The thing is, Merlot wine is very closely related to Cabernet Sauvignon, and if you can find a winery/winemaker that is prepared to treat it with the same reverence that Cabernet seems to get, then you’ll likely find yourself a tremendously good drop… and because it doesn’t have “Cabernet” printed on the label, you might find it a little cheaper than it’s more popular sibling… we don’t tend to ...

 - Chateau Bernot Bordeaux 2018Special Price $35.00 Regular Price $38.00In theory an entry level Bordeaux, this actually drinks like a vastly more expensive wine.
 The depth of fruit, effortless fleshiness and fruit weight of the palate and seamless glide into a bed of fine tannins marks this as a wine of class and style.
 Red fruits, back fruits, spice, cedar and minerality are all on the go here.
 Grab a few bottles to try, we suspect you’ll be back for more.
 Learn More